Richmond-Winton Road, pave and seal

 The Richmond-Winton Road connects cattle properties to major freight routes, such as the Landsborough and Flinders highways.
 It is also an important gateway for the tourism industry, helping visitors explore outback Queensland.

 The road is 145km long and is made up of sealed and unsealed sections.
-Two projects were delivered to seal more sections as part of a broad program of works underway to upgrade the full length of this road.

 Benefits